balazs-bamer/cpp-memory-manager/README.md

 #### Error handling

-The interface may throw any exception, if the application decides to use exceptions.
-It may use any other way to handle errors, if the application is compiled without exception handling. **Important:** `OnlyAllocate` and `FibonaccyMemoryManager` **can't be implemented** to return `nullptr` when the allocation fails.
-So either the application uses exceptions, or it makes sure not to initiate allocation when it wouldn't suceed.
-The reason is in the object creation mechanmism, which runs even for the possibly resulting `nullptr`, and thus results in accessing memory at 0.
+The interface may throw any exception if the application decides to use exceptions.
+It may use an alternative method to handle errors if the application is compiled without exception handling. **Important:** `OnlyAllocate` and `FibonaccyMemoryManager` **can't be implemented** to return `nullptr` when the allocation fails.
+So, either the application uses exceptions or it ensures that allocation is not initiated when it would fail.
+The reason is in the object creation mechanism, which runs even for the possibly resulting `nullptr`, and thus results in accessing memory at 0.

 #### API

-The `FibonacciMemoryManager` class is not intended for end-use, although it can provide a `malloc-free`-like C level API.
+The `FibonacciMemoryManager` class is not intended for end-use, although it can provide a `malloc-free`-like C-level API.
 The public API of the memory manager is the templated `NewDelete` class, which uses exactly the same template parameters as the `FibonacciMemoryManager` class.
 Its public methods are.
 Examples are shown in the usage section.

 Function                                                                                                  | Description
 ----------------------------------------------------------------------------------------------------------|------------------------------------------------
-`template<typename tClass, typename ...tParameters> static tClass* _new(tParameters... aParameters)`      |Like `void* operator new()` it creates an object and calls its constructor using the given parameters.
+`template<typename tClass, typename ...tParameters> static tClass* _new(tParameters... aParameters)`      |Like `void* operator new()`, it creates an object and calls its constructor using the given parameters.
 It uses the template parameter as alignment.
-`template<typename tClass> static tClass* _newArray(size_t const aCount)`                                 |Like `void* operator new(size_t)` it creates an object and calls its default constructor.
+`template<typename tClass> static tClass* _newArray(size_t const aCount)`                                 |Like `void* operator new(size_t),` it creates an object and calls its default constructor.
 It uses the template parameter as the alignment of the array start.
-`template<typename tClass> static void _delete(tClass* aPointer)`                                         |Like `void delete void*` it calls the object destructor and deallocates the object.
+`template<typename tClass> static void _delete(tClass* aPointer)`                                         |Like `void delete void*,` it calls the object destructor and deallocates the object.
-`template<typename tClass> static void _deleteArray(tClass* aPointer)`                                    |Like `void delete[] void*` it calls the object destructor and deallocates the object.
+`template<typename tClass> static void _deleteArray(tClass* aPointer)`                                    |Like `void delete[] void*`, it calls the object destructor and deallocates the object.
 `static size_t getFreeSpace() noexcept`                                                                   |Returns the total remaining space.
-Note, due to external fragmentation, it is probably not available in one block or in a size the application would desire.
+Note that, due to external fragmentation, it is likely not available in a single block or in a size that the application would desire.
 `static size_t getMaxUserBlockSize()`                                                                     |Returns the size of the largest block when nothing has been allocated.
 `static size_t getMaxFreeUserBlockSize() noexcept`                                                        |Returns the size of the largest available block.
 `static size_t getAlignment() noexcept`                                                                   |Returns the alignment used for block allocation.
-`static bool isCorrectEmpty() noexcept`                                                                   |Checks if the memory manager is empty and its internal accounting corresponds the empty state.
-Should be called when every content is considered to be freed.
+`static bool isCorrectEmpty() noexcept`                                                                   |Checks if the memory manager is empty and its internal accounting corresponds to the empty state.
+It should be called when all content is considered to be free.

 ### Long-term pool allocator